 It's not breaking news that Brooklyn is filled to the brim with babies, so it comes as no surprise that the borough is also home to a plethora of destinations to hit up with a baby in tow from play cafes to drop-in play spaces, where you can play and engage with your baby while meeting other local parents.

-Of course, because your baby is totally unique, you may be looking to try something a little different, and Brooklyn certainly delivers.
-In these offbeat baby classes, you can introduce your little one to DJing, swimming, and working out—all before she's even spoken her first word.
+Although just hanging out with other caregivers and their babies is awesome, you may be looking to try something a bit more structured and enriching, and Brooklyn certainly delivers on that front too.
+We've rounded up what we think are the best baby classes, where you can introduce your little one to DJing, swimming, and working out—all before she's even spoken her first word.